Um, Is Lesbian Bed Death A Real Thing?

-When I think back to my first same-sex relationship, there are a few stereotypes about lesbians which I realised early on are pretty much baseless.
+When I think back to my first same-sex relationship, there are a few stereotypes about lesbians which I realized early on are pretty much baseless.

 Firstly, even if you own a vulva, everyone is pretty much inept when first faced with someone else’s.
 This is only cemented by the brutal lack of LGBTQ+ sex education — or even basic acknowledgement of the clitoris, let alone pleasure for cis women and trans women — in schools.